nod/tornskel/README.md

                 )
             print "stuff returned is in", results

-Again, you can use tornskel without this feature, it's just there if you'd like it.
+You can use tornskel without this feature, it's just there if you'd like it.
 To read more on this, see the souce for tornskel/tornapp/views/viewlib.py and pay close attention to the comments in `async_yield(...)`.